Do cats like snow?

 If you think of your dog’s movement when they chase a ball or jump up high, they will be flexing and extending their back legs to the maximum extent.
 With this exercise, you’re allowing your dog to strengthen their muscles but within their own happy range of motion.

 Essentially, you ask your dog to sit, then stand.
 It’s a simple exercise, but your dog needs to stand up straight – in what we call the ‘sagittal plane’.
 This means standing up without bending over to one side, which your dog might tend to do in order to compensate for stiff knee or hip joints.
-For example, if your dog always sits or lies to one side this could be a sign that it is uncomfortable for them to lie on the opposite leg.
+For example, if your dog always sits or lies to one side this could be a sign that it’s uncomfortable for them to lie on the opposite leg.

 Although this is a straightforward exercise, you will need to ask your veterinary physiotherapist to advise whether it’s suitable for your dog and, if so, to let you know the correct number of repetitions.